AgoraIO-Community/Solo/README.md

 *English|[中文](README.zh.md)*
 # Introduction

 Agora SOLO is an open source speech codec, it was developed based on Silk with BWE(Bandwidth Extension) and MDC(Multi Description Coding).
-With these technologies, SOLO is enable to resist weak networks at low bitrates.
+With these technologies, SOLO is able to resist weak networks at low bitrates.
 Solo can support Android/iOS/MacOS/Windows now.

 Figure 1.
 Architecture of SOLO encoder：
 ![solo_encoder](https://github.com/AgoraIO-Community/Solo/blob/master/imag/solo_encoder.png)